-Framework and Interpretation
+B. Framework and Interpretation

-1. The Code of Conduct is to be given broad, liberal interpretation in accordance with applicable legislation and the definitions set out herein.
-As a living document the Code of Conduct will be brought forward for review at the end of each term of Council, when relevant legislation is amended, and at other times when appropriate to ensure that it remains current and continues to be a useful guide to Members of Council.

-- 2. Commentary and examples used in this Code of Conduct are illustrative and not exhaustive.
+- 1. This Code of Conduct applies to all Members of Council (□Members□) It is to be given broad, liberal interpretation in accordance with applicable legislation and the definitions set out herein.
+As a living document the Code of Conduct will be brought forward for review at the end of each term of Council, when relevant legislation is amended, and at other times when appropriate to ensure that it remains current and continues to be a useful guide to Members of Council. - Commentary and examples used in this Code of Conduct are illustrative and not exhaustive.
 From time to time additional commentary and examples may be added to this document and supplementary materials may also be produced by the Integrity Commissioner as deemed appropriate. - 3.
 Where an elected official discloses all known facts to the Integrity Commissioner and as long as those facts remain unchanged, the Member may rely on written advice provided by the Integrity Commissioner.
 The Integrity Commissioner will be bound by the advice given, as long as the facts remain unchanged, in the event that he or she is asked to investigate a complaint. - 4.
-Elected officials seeking clarification who are provided advice in a general way, cannot rely on advice given by the Integrity Commissioner to the same extent as advice given in respect of specific facts.
-Advice that is general in nature is subject to change when applied to specific facts that may not have been known at the time the general advice was provided. - 5.
-Elected Officials seeking clarification of any part of this Code should consult with the Integrity Commissioner. - 6.
+Elected Officials seeking clarification of any part of this Code should consult with the Integrity Commissioner. - 5.
 The Municipal Act, 2001 is the primary piece of legislation governing municipalities however there are other statutes that govern the conduct of elected municipal officials.
-It is intended that the Code of Conduct operate together with and as a supplement to the following legislation: - Municipal Act, 2001; - Municipal Conflict of Interest Act; - Municipal Elections Act, 1996; - Municipal Freedom of Information and Protection of Privacy Act; - Criminal Code of Canada. - 7.
-In carrying out his or her responsibilities regarding the Code of Conduct, the Integrity Commissioner is not limited to looking at the pecuniary interest of the Member, and for clarity the Integrity Commissioner is specifically authorized to investigate issues of conflict in a broad and comprehensive manner.
+It is intended that the Code of Conduct operate together with and as a supplement to the following legislation: - Municipal Act, 2001; - Municipal Conflict of Interest Act; - Municipal Elections Act, 1996; - Municipal Freedom of Information and Protection of Privacy Act; - Criminal Code of Canada.